 Strange thing, I think The Animals actually split up too soon.
-There was a bit of personality clash that got into the way and we didn’t have a glue to keep us together the way The Rolling Stones and The Beatles managed to.
-Which is a shame really, because one of the benefits of staying together for a long time is that when your first record’s contract comes to an end, you’re in a position to negotiate a much better deal – you know, which is what unfortunately The Animals didn’t do, as we just kind of broke up at the end of our first record’s contract, so we never got the chance to do it.
-We were on very small royalties, but what’s then happened in the late 1960s with the supergroups like Cream and all those guys, is that they managed to get much, much bigger royalties negotiated for their albums and stuff, so that was one of the disappointing things about not lasting a long time.
+There was a bit of personality clash that got in the way and we didn’t have glue to keep us together the way The Rolling Stones and The Beatles managed to.
+And it is a shame really, because one of the benefits of staying together for a long time is that when your first record’s contract comes to an end, you’re in a position to negotiate a much better deal, which is what unfortunately The Animals didn’t do, as we just kind of broke up at the end of our first record’s contract, so we never got the chance to do it.
+We were on very small royalties, but what then happened in the late 1960s with supergroups like Cream and all those guys, is that they managed to get much, much bigger royalties negotiated for their albums and stuff, so that was one of the disappointing things about not lasting a long time.
 But then the music has long lasted in the end, didn’t it?
 The music still stands up!

 What do you think of the current state of rock music?